How to Do the Dumbbell Deadlift for a Superior PosteriorNov 5, 2021

 Want to target the same muscles with a different exercise?
 Try these alternatives.

-• Stiff-leg (Romanian) deadlift: Perform the same move with a minimal bend in your knees.
+To perform the stiff-leg deadlift, you’ll be doing the same move but with a minimal bend in your knees.
 This places more stress on your hamstrings and is an easier movement pattern overall compared to the more detailed conventional deadlift.

 - Stand upright, holding a barbell or pair of heavy dumbbells in front of your thighs with your knees slightly bent (i.e., not locked)

 - Keeping your back flat, shoulders back, core braced, and the barbell or dumbbells within an inch or two of your legs, push your hips back and hinge forward at your waist until you feel a deep stretch in your hamstrings and/or your torso is nearly parallel to the floor.
 (Technique tip: Imagine you’re closing a door with your butt — that’s the quintessential “hip hinge” movement.)